Molecular-lang/GNU_Molecular_Compiler-Interpreter_toolchain/README.md

 	which will add "amd64" to your architecture list.

-Otherwise, you're now good to go, test the compiler by compiling a simple C or C++ "hello_world.co". ".co" is the default Scpel file extension
+Otherwise, you're now good to go, test the compiler by compiling a simple C "hello_world.co". ".co" is the default Scpel file extension

 # How to actually build the binaries from source
 1. Clone the repo.